octoblu/express-meshblu-auth/README.md

-# Express Meshblu Authentication Middleware
+# Express Meshblu Device Authentication Middleware
-Express middleware to support all meshblu auth styles
+Express middleware to support all meshblu auth styles for a singular device

 ## Supported Auth Methods